sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The number of workers to spawn to process the data.
 0 is serial.
 Defaults to the CPU count --mp-chunk-size MP_CHUNK_SIZE
                           The number of utterances that a multiprocessing worker will process at once.
 Impacts speed and memory consumption.
-    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
-The default is to wait indefinitely.
     --textgrid-suffix TEXTGRID_SUFFIX
                           The file suffix in tg_dir indicating a TextGrid file.
     --fill-symbol FILL_SYMBOL
                           If set, unlabelled intervals in the TextGrid files will be assigned this symbol.
 Relevant only if a point grid.
     --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.
     --feat-sizing         If true, will store token tensors of shape (R, 1) instead of (R, 3), foregoing segment start and end times (which trn does not have).
 The extra dimension will allow data in this directory to be loaded as features in a SpectDataSet.
     --frame-shift-ms FRAME_SHIFT_MS
                           The number of milliseconds that have passed between consecutive frames.
 Used to convert between time in seconds and frame index.
 If your features are the raw samples, set this to 1000 / sample_rate_hz
     --tier-name TIER_ID   The name of the tier to extract.
     --tier-idx TIER_ID    The index of the tier to extract.